rammic/rammic.github.io/_posts/2015-07-28-hiding-secrets-in-android-apps.md

   invoke-static {v0, v4, v1}, Lcom/apothesource/hidingpasswords/HidingUtil;->a([B[BZ)V
 {% endhighlight %}

   Instead of trying to figure out what permutations we take along the way, we can simply modify the generated instructions to log the [values out to the console at the end](https://stackoverflow.com/questions/12648196/modifying-smali-files).
-While I won't try to cover all of the niuances of patching binaries here, rest assured that after patching our app with the new logging statement, every key that passes through this method will be dutifully written out to the console, negating all of our hard work.
+While I won't try to cover all of the nuances of patching binaries here, rest assured that after patching our app with the new logging statement, every key that passes through this method will be dutifully written out to the console, negating all of our hard work.

 #### 5. Native C/C++ JNI Secret Hiding